 SYMBOL MEANING Read Operator's Manual.
-To reduce the risk of injury, user must read and understand operator's manual before using this product. t t ft/1.5m Clearance.
+To reduce the risk of injury, user must read and understand operator's manual before using this product. \$\frac{1}{5ft/1.5m}\$ Clearance.
 Keep all objects at least 5 feet (1.5m) from generator.
-Heat from the muffler and exhaust gas can ignite combustible objects. Ţ, Ground.
+Heat from the muffler and exhaust gas can ignite combustible objects.
+Ground.
 Consult with local electrician to determine grounding requirements before operation.
-4 Electric Shock.
+A Electric Shock.
 Failure to use in dry conditions and to observe safe practices can result in electric shock.
 Improper connections to a building can allow current to backfeed into utility lines, creating an electrocution hazard.
 A transfer switch must be used when connecting to a building.
 Fire/Explosion.
 Fuel and its vapors are extremely flammable and explosive.
 Fire or explosion can cause severe burns or death.
 Keep generator at least 5 feet (1.5m) from all objects to prevent combustion.
 Hot Surface.
 To reduce the risk of injury or damage, avoid contact with any hot surface.
 Open Flame Alert.
 Fuel and its vapors are extremely flammable and explosive.
 Keep fuel away from smoking, open flames, sparks, pilot lights, heat, and other ignition sources.
 Wet Conditions Alert.
-Do not expose to rain or use in damp locations except as follows: If you must operate in rain or damp locations, DO NOT operate without proper protection of the electrical components.
-Use of a safety canopy that is fire retardant and will provide proper air ventilation for the engines exhaust stream can be used.
-Keep all objects a minimum of 5 feet (1.5m) away from the generator at all times.
-Heat from the muffler surface and exhaust stream can ignite combustible materials.
+Do not expose to rain or use in damp locations.